Misdemeanor Vehicular Manslaughter (PC Section 192(c)(2))

 - Arguing that the crash was caused by a vehicle defect or unsafe roadway.

-These are a few of the many tactics that Sanford Horowitz Criminal Defense can administer to defend vehicular manslaughter accusations.
+These are a few of the many tactics that Sanford Horowitz Criminal Defense, P.C. can administer to defend vehicular manslaughter accusations.